sftgunner/edinplus-integration/README.md

 If you find any bugs, please feel free to submit an issue, pull request or just fork this repo and improve it yourself!

 If opening an issue, please could you also include any detail from the HomeAssistant logs (if there are any!): https://{ip}:8123/config/logs just search for "edinplus" on this page: and any error messages should appear (click on them for more detail).

+## Next priorities

+The current priorities are:
+- Adding DMX compatibility
+- Getting contact module inputs working (unsure how to get this to work with local polling)
+- Adding keypad support (input and RGB outputs)